 The Greeks are not money-bankrupt, they are energy-bankrupt.
 Italy is in the same situation.
 Neither can admit it.

-But so is every other nation, to a greater or lesser degree.
-Saudi Arabia is in a worse state of energy bankruptcy than the poverty stricken Greeks, they just don’t know it yet.
+Every other nation, to a greater or lesser degree is headed in the same direction.
+Saudi Arabia is in a worse state of energy bankruptcy than the poverty stricken Greeks, they just don’t know it yet:

 100 years ago, Arabia had a population of 1.5 million, and was also a region of the Ottoman Empire.
 The term Saudi had not been prefixed to it and the Gulf States did not exist.
 Their people were basically nomadic, with no concept of national identity, or civilization approaching the Greek level.
 Though under nominal control of the Turks, they were effectively protected by their hostile desert.
 Living was primitive, but like the Greeks, they were self sufficient on their terms.

-Already the Saudis are making post oil plans for a functioning economy.
-They ignore the reality that oil is necessary to buy food.
+Already the Saudis are making plans for a functioning economy post oil.
+They ignore the reality that fossil fuels are the ultimate exchange medium used to buy food.